rajalakshmi1981/RobotHooverCleaner/Readme.md

 Since we have not used the file persistance in application.properties for the H2 database the data is cleaned when application is restarted

-For Demo purposes we have used the H2 database and we can plugin any other database by inlcuding the appropriate drivers and providing the database details
+For Demo purposes we have used the H2 database and we can plugin any other database by including the appropriate drivers and providing the database details

 ### Build